Week 3 - Serverless functions

 A serverless function is the generic activity we’re discussing here, and each provider has their own proprietary name for this:

-• Google: Cloud Functions
+• Google: Cloud Run Functions

 • AWS: Lambda functions